 Start with training them to sit.
 To do this stay close to your pet and watch them move around.
 Keep the clicker and treats ready and make the ‘CLICK’ sound immediately when your pet sits.
 Simultaneously reward them with a treat.

-You can repeat this for other behaviors as well.
-Make the ‘CLICK’ sound every time they do the behavior and reward them with a treat.
+You can repeat this for other actions as well.
+Make the ‘CLICK’ sound every time they do the action and reward them with a treat.

 If you want to prevent your pets from doing a behavior, just ignore it when they do the activity.
-Wait for them to do a behavior you want and then ‘CLICK’ and reward them with a treat.
+Wait for them to do something you want them to do and then ‘CLICK’ and reward them with a treat.
 It will help them understand what behavior is expected of them.

-For example, if you see your cat using the scratch posts, make the ‘CLICK’ sound and offer a treat but if they scratch something else like furniture or appliances, just ignore them.
+For example, if you see your cat using the scratch posts, make the ‘CLICK’ sound and give them a treat but if they scratch something else like furniture or appliances, just ignore them.
 Wait for them to use the scratch post then ‘CLICK’ and reward.

 After your pet starts doing the behaviors you want and understands the ‘CLICK’ fairly well, they should be trained with a cue.
 A cue can be:

 Try to give the cue a second before they do a behavior.
 It will help them associate the behavior with the cue.
-It can be a little challenging to start with but you should be committed.
+It can be a little challenging to start with but after a few times it should be easier.

 For example, you might have trained them to sit by using the clicker.
 When you see your pet is going to sit, give the cue ‘Sit’ and immediately make the ‘CLICK’ sound after they sit and then offer the treat.

-The motive is to help your pet to hear a cue and do the behavior or act.
+The motive is to help your pet hear a cue and do the behavior or act.